 (Optional) Download all or selected grant and revoke requests with inconsistency detection results as a CSV file.

-Identity Governance allows an administrator to manually find inconsistencies and issue new requests to resolve them if needed.
-It is not a given that you should resolve all such inconsistencies, so Identity Governance provides an option to not do it automatically.
+OpenText Identity Governance allows an administrator to manually find inconsistencies and issue new requests to resolve them if needed.
+It is not a given that you should resolve all such inconsistencies, so OpenText Identity Governance provides an option to not do it automatically.
 This is especially true of the auto-revoke inconsistencies.
 The fact that a user was at one time a member of a business role that specifies that a permission the user holds should be auto-revoked might or might not be sufficient reason to revoke the permission from the user.
 If needed, administrators can download inconsistency results, analyze results, and select which inconsistency to resolve.
 Based on their analysis and authorization, they can provide inputs and optionally configure Inconsistency Resolution policies for automated inconsistency detections and resolutions.

 To find and resolve inconsistencies manually: